User properties are attributes you define to describe segments of your user base, such as language preference or geographic location.

 Analytics automatically logs some user properties; you don't need to add any code to enable them.
-If your app needs to collect additional data, you can set up to 25 different Analytics User Properties in your app.
+If you need to collect additional data, you can set up to 25 different Analytics User Properties per project.

 Before you begin